wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 - `BIOMETRY_CANCEL` is reported when the user cancels the biometric authentication dialog
 - `PROTOCOL_UPGRADE` is reported when SDK fails to upgrade itself to a newer protocol version.
 The code may be reported from `PowerAuthSDK.fetchActivationStatusWithCallback()`.
 This is an unrecoverable error resulting in the broken activation on the device, so the best situation is to inform the user about the situation and remove the activation locally.
 - `PENDING_PROTOCOL_UPGRADE` is reported when the requested SDK operation cannot be completed due to a pending PowerAuth protocol upgrade.
 You can retry the operation later.
-The code is typically reported in situations when SDK is performing protocol upgrade in the background (as a part of activation status fetch), and the application wants to calculate the PowerAuth signature in parallel operation.
+The code is typically reported in situations when SDK is performing protocol upgrade in the background (as a part of activation status fetch), and the application wants to calculate the PowerAuth authorization code in parallel operation.
 Such kind of concurrency is forbidden since SDK version `1.0.0`

 ### Working with Invalid SSL Certificates